 Dehydration occurs when you lose more fluid than you take in.
-Your body does not have enough water to carry out normal functions.
+As a result, your body does not have enough water and fluids to carry out its normal, vital functions.

-While thirst is a sign, by the time you feel thirsty, you are usually already slightly dehydrated.
-The best indicator is urine color: Clear/Pale = Good, while Dark Yellow/Amber = Dehydrated.
+While thirst is an obvious sign, by the time you actually feel thirsty, your body is usually already slightly dehydrated.
+The best daily indicator is your urine color: Clear/Pale = Good Hydration, while Dark Yellow/Amber = Dehydrated.

 Symptoms by Age

-Dehydration looks different in adults than it does in babies.
-Watch for these signs:
+Dehydration looks vastly different in adults than it does in babies and toddlers.
+Watch closely for these age-specific signs:

 1. Infants & Young Children